 Media, News, Outreach

 Our recent open access publication (Human Brain Mapping journal) on predisposition to anaesthesia resistance was covered by over 20 news outlets, in English, German, Spanish and French.
-Read the coverage in the Irish Examiner (January 2023) and several international science publications, for example Newswire and Medical Xpress, as well as mainstream international publications, such as the German news magazine Focus.
+Read the press release and coverage in the Irish Examiner (January 2023) and several international science publications, for example Newswire and Medical Xpress, as well as mainstream international publications, such as the German news magazine Focus.
 The study was covered in the Irish Examiner and over 20 international news outlets, in English, German, Spanish and French.

 Read our work coverage in the Irish Times (March 2021).
 "Does the key to consciousness lie within our brains?"
 Resoundingly, we believe so!

 Our work is featured as one of the 12 best research profiles at Trinity College Dublin in the 2019, in the Trinity College Provost's Review (December 2019).

 Our work is highlighted in the Annual Review of the Governing Board of the Global Brain Health Institute (October 2019).